Toyota has confirmed the new plug-in hybrid version of its Rav4 SUV will be priced from £47,395 when it arrives in UK dealerships in Spring.

 The new model will be available in two equipment grades: Dynamic and Dynamic Premium.
 Based on the equivalent RAV4 Hybrid specification, RAV4 Plug-in Dynamic will offer 19-inch alloy wheels, nine-inch multimedia touchscreen, access to connected services, heated front and rear seats and LED projector headlights.
 To support its EV capability, it will come with a 6.6kW (32A) cable for fast charging (wall box system required).

 The Dynamic premium version (£50,895) adds features including black leather upholstery, front seats with ventilation and memory settings, panoramic roof, head-up display and JBL Premium Sound System.

 Boasting a 306PS power output, the plug-in hybrid model will be the flagship of the Rav4 range.

-With CO2 emissions of less than 30g/km, the new Rav4 plug-in hybrid is expected to attract fleet customers looking for a vehicle with low BIK tax.
+It offers CO2 emissions of 22g/km and a zero-emission range of 46 miles.
+The new Rav4 plug-in hybrid is expected to attract a high proportion of fleet customers looking for a vehicle with low BIK tax.

 It will come with Toyota’s AWD-i electric all-wheel-drive system as standard.
-Toyota says the car will be able to accelerate from 0-62mph in around 6.2 seconds and will provide “best in class fuel economy and emissions”.
+Toyota says the car will be able to accelerate from 0-62mph in six seconds and will provide “best in class fuel economy and emissions”.

 Sitting at the top of the range, the RAV4 plug-in hybrid follows the footsteps of the Prius plug-in hybrid and draws on 20 years of Toyota’s hybrid development.